Storage Giant’s Ultimate Guide To Preparing For University And Student Living

 Living close to a supermarket is a useful tool as you can always find that night’s dinner in the reduced aisle.

 There are several different ways to save your money when you are at university.
 The most important thing to remember is to be sensible with your money, especially at the start of the month.
-University is about learning, having fun and more importantly preparing you for your future.
+Time at university is about learning, having fun and more importantly, preparing you for your future.

 Now, imagine that you can cut the cost of everything you need as a student.
 Need a new dress for a night out?
 Do your research in-store but try purchasing online to see if you can get a better deal.
 Heading out to the club?
 Organise a pre-drinks party at your place, so you don’t have to order overpriced drinks at the bar.
 Taking a cab back home?
 Organise a group of people heading in the same direction and split the fare.

 Being a student comes with many privileges, and student-approved discounts are definitely one of them.
-You can get a rebate on almost everything from clothes to food and you can either claim them through universal discount cards such as NUS Extra or via student portals such as UNiDAYS.
+You can get a rebate on almost everything from clothes to food and you can either claim them through universal discount cards such as Totum (which was previously called NUS Extra) or via student portals such as UNiDAYS.
 Also, watch announcements from big retailers such as River Island or ASOS that often offer exclusive, in-house offers if you show your student ID at the checkout.

 Make Extra Money